 The court ruling duly noted the inconsistency in the rhetoric promoted by the school, stating “the defendants have shown no connection between these stated goals and the requirement that girls wear skirts.”

-The ruling came on the heels of similar incidents around the nation that sparked debates on how female students are perceived and expected to behave.
+The ruling came in the wake of similar incidents around the nation that sparked debates on how female students are perceived and expected to behave.
 At the University of Notre Dame, a letter to the editor by a “concerned Catholic mother” in the student newspaper urged female students to stop wearing leggings.

 “Leggings are so naked, so form-fitting, so exposing,” the letter reads; the author implores women to “think of the mothers of sons the next time.”
 Intense backlash ensued, including students wearing leggings in protest.

 Critics have found such rhetoric typical of the rationale that punishes women for men's sexualization of their bodies.
 Instead of expecting men to respect women regardless of how they present themselves, such rhetoric assumes and welcomes the notion that men are innately and justifiably virile creatures.
 As such rhetoric exempts any wrongdoing on men’s part when supposedly “tempted,” the burden of retaining “mutual respect” instead falls solely on women.